Ratio of Stagnation and Static Temperature Solution

 What is Ratio of Stagnation and Static Temperature?

-The Ratio of Stagnation and Static Temperature depends upon the Mach number and ratio of specific heats and is represented as Tr = 1+((γ-1)/2)*M^2 or Stagnation to Static Temperature = 1+((Specific Heat Ratio-1)/2)*Mach Number^2.
-The Specific Heat Ratio is the ratio of the heat capacity at constant pressure to heat capacity at constant volume of the flowing fluid for non-viscous and compressible flow & Mach number is a dimensionless quantity representing the ratio of flow velocity past a boundary to the local speed of sound.
+The Ratio of Stagnation and Static temperature, this equation demonstrates how the ratio of stagnation temperature to static temperature varies with the Mach number of the flow.
+It indicates the temperature rise due to compression or temperature drop due to expansion associated with changes in flow velocity and Mach number in a compressible flow and is represented as Tr = 1+((γ-1)/2)*M^2 or Stagnation to Static Temperature = 1+((Specific Heat Ratio-1)/2)*Mach Number^2.
+The Specific Heat Ratio is the ratio of the heat capacity at constant pressure to heat capacity at constant volume of the flowing fluid for non-viscous and compressible flow & Mach Number is a dimensionless quantity representing the ratio of flow velocity past a boundary to the local speed of sound.

 How to calculate Ratio of Stagnation and Static Temperature?

-The Ratio of Stagnation and Static Temperature depends upon the Mach number and ratio of specific heats is calculated using Stagnation to Static Temperature = 1+((Specific Heat Ratio-1)/2)*Mach Number^2.
+The Ratio of Stagnation and Static temperature, this equation demonstrates how the ratio of stagnation temperature to static temperature varies with the Mach number of the flow.
+It indicates the temperature rise due to compression or temperature drop due to expansion associated with changes in flow velocity and Mach number in a compressible flow is calculated using Stagnation to Static Temperature = 1+((Specific Heat Ratio-1)/2)*Mach Number^2.
 To calculate Ratio of Stagnation and Static Temperature, you need Specific Heat Ratio (γ) & Mach Number (M).
 With our tool, you need to enter the respective value for Specific Heat Ratio & Mach Number and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 Let Others Know